piresramon/gpt-4-enem/README.md

 It is possible to use a different number of few-shot examples (maximum 3).

 > [!Tip]
 > You can experiment any other model available in the 🤗 Transformers library.
 Just change the `model` and `model_args` parameters.
-It is necessary to disable the parameter `--conversation_template`.
+It is necessary to disable the parameter `conversation_template`.

 ## Citation
 If you use this code or data in your research, please cite the following papers: